 - Add dry ingredients to the wet ingredients and mix until combined for about 2 minutes.

 - Make the butterscotch streusel topping by combining flour and all spices in a small mixing bowl, add softened butter and mix it with your hands until the mixture reminds large oat flakes.

 - Mix in chopped walnuts and butterscotch chips.

 - Line your loaf pan with some parchment paper or grease it well and pour the pumpkin loaf batter in it.

-- Top with the streusel topping and bake for 1 hour and 10 minutes or until a toothpick comes out clean when the cake is pierced.
+- Top with the streusel topping and bake for 1 hour to 1 hour 10 minutes or until a toothpick comes out clean when the cake is pierced.

 - Cool in the pan for 30 minutes, then remove on a wire rack and cool completely.